Complex hypersurfaces in direct products of Riemann surfaces: Introduction

 \begin{question}[{Delzant--Gromov \cite{DelGro-05}}] Which subgroups of direct products of surface groups are K\"ahler? \end{question}

-\begin{question}[{Delzant--Gromov \cite{DelGro-05}}] Given a subgroup $G\leq \pi_1 S_{g_1}\times \dots \times \pi_1 S_{g_r}$.
+\begin{question}[{Delzant--Gromov \cite{DelGro-05}}] Given a subgroup $G\leq \pi_1 (S_{g_1})\times \dots \times \pi_1 (S_{g_r})$.
 When does there exist an algebraic variety $V\subset S_{g_1}\times \cdots \times S_{g_r}$ of a given dimension $n$ such that the image of the fundamental group of $V$ is $G$? \end{question}

-Question \ref{qnDelGro2} can be seen as a more concrete version of Question \ref{qnDelGro1}.
-Progress on Question \ref{qnDelGro1} has been made in various directions.
+Question \ref{qnDelGro2} can be seen as a more general version of Question \ref{qnDelGro1}.
+This is particularly apparent from the following group theoretic reformulation: \begin{question} When is a subgroup $G\leq \pi_1(S_{g_1})\times \dots \times \pi_1(S_{g_r})$ the image of a homomorphism $\pi_1(X)\to \pi_1(S_{g_1})\times \dots \times \pi_1(S_{g_r})$, which is induced by a holomorphic map $X\to S_{g_1}\times \dots \times S_{g_r}$ from a compact K\"ahler manifold $X$? \end{question} Answers to these questions in concrete situations provide new constraints on K\"ahler groups and can thus have interesting applications.
+Indeed, one such application of Theorem \ref{thm3FactorHomVer} of this work has been provided recently by the author and Py \cite{LloPy-21}.
+They apply it to obtain constraints on Kodaira fibrations admitting more than two fiberings, thereby making progress on Salter's and Catanese's question if such Kodaira fibrations can exist \cite{Sal-15,Cat-17}.

 The work of Delzant and Gromov \cite{DelGro-05} gives criteria for when a K\"ahler group admits a homomorphism to a direct product of surface groups.
 These results have been extended by work of Py \cite{Py-13} and Delzant and Py \cite{DelPy-16}.
-In particular it follows from these results that K\"ahler groups which act nicely on CAT(0) cube complexes embed in a direct product of surface groups.
-This emphasizes the importance of finding an answer to Question \ref{qnDelGro1} and more generally to the question of which images a homomorphism from a K\"ahler group to a direct product of surface groups can have.

-By work of Bridson, Howie, Miller and Short \cite{BriHowMilSho-09, BriHowMilSho-13} the study of subgroups of direct products of surface groups is intimately related to their finiteness properties.
-We say that a group $G$ has finiteness type $\mathcal{F}_k$ if it admits a classifying space with finite $k$-skeleton.
-Their work shows that if a subgroup of a direct product of $r$ surface groups is of type $\mathcal{F}_r$ then it is virtually a direct product of finitely many free groups and surface groups.
+A key consequence of their works is that many actions of K\"ahler groups on CAT(0) cube complexes factor through homomorphisms to direct products of surface groups.
+Combined with the important role that CAT(0) cube complexes have played in recent advances in Geometric group theory and low-dimensional topology (e.g. \cite{Ago-13}), this motivates Delzant--Gromov's questions.